Invoice finance

 Other types of invoice finance

-In addition to invoice factoring and invoice discounting, there are a number of other types of invoice finance available to smaller businesses.
+In addition to factoring and invoice discounting, there are a number of other types of invoice finance available to smaller businesses.

 Selective invoice financing provides you with the flexibility to finance selected customer accounts, whereas spot factoring gives you the option to finance distinct invoices.